StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 #### Specify the bucket size for tables configured with random bucketing

-Since v3.2, for tables configured with random bucketing, you can specify the bucket size in the `PROPERTIES` using the `bucket_size` parameter during table creation.
+Since v3.2, for tables configured with random bucketing, you can specify the bucket size by using the `bucket_size` parameter in `PROPERTIES` at table creation.
 The default size is `1024 * 1024 * 1024 B` (1 GB), and the maximum size is 4 GB.

 ```sql
 PROPERTIES (